memxz/ISSSA/README.md

   2. Write a program that would request for your name and print a greeting like this: Good Morning John where John is the name you had input.
   3. Write a program that takes an integer as input and prints the square of that number.
   4. Write a program that takes a double precision number as input and prints the square of that number.
   5. Write a program that takes a double precision number as input and prints the number with 2 decimal points in the output.

+### Exercise B (Day2)